TheTrueVester/BPIC-17-Analysis/README.md

 Comprehensive process discovery, conformance checking, and model evaluation tool for the BPI Challenge 2017 dataset.

-**FYI:** The commit count in this repository is relatively low because the project was largely developed before being uploaded to GitHub.
-Most of the work existed locally and was pushed only once it was nearly complete.

 The chosen model with it's BPMN model, Petri-Net model and result stats can be found in the Chosen Model folder.

 ## Features